Breast Augmentation Chicago

 Breast Augmentation is most commonly a procedure where an implant is placed in the breast to help increase the size of the breast and improve its overall shape.
 Implants are generally saline or silicone implants and can be placed through a variety of incision which include around the areola, underneath the breast, in the axilla (armpit) or through the umbilicus (belly button).

-The latest techniques for Breast Augmentation in Chicago now include the possibility of fat transfer from other areas of the body to the breast.
+The latest techniques for Breast Augmentation now include the possibility of fat transfer from other areas of the body to the breast.
 For most women, the amount of fat that can be transferred is not enough to significantly increase more than a cup size and is used mostly for filling the top of the breast for fullness.

 There are many decisions that need to be made regarding augmentation, Dr. Lee spends the time to help you make these decisions and guides your decision to help create the best shape and size for you.

 Volume and size is not the only important decision.
 There are several types of implants including saline, silicone, moderate profile, moderate plus, high profile, round and anatomic, and now cohesive gel implants.
 Dr. Michael J. Lee dedicates time to your consultation to review these decisions and often meets patients more than once to help make their decisions.

 Dr. Lee uses his Best You™ Breast Augmentation operative technique that places different temporary sizes in the operative room to ensure the best possible fit for you.